 The responsibilities of the reviewers can be identified as:

-- To provide a detailed, effective, and unbiased evaluation promptly on the scientific content of the work.
+- To promptly provide a detailed, effective, and unbiased evaluation of the work's scientific content.

-- To indicate whether the writing is relevant, brief, and clear and evaluating the originality and scientific accuracy of the submitted paper.
+- To indicate whether the writing is relevant, brief, and clear and evaluate the submitted paper's originality and scientific accuracy.

 - To maintain the confidentiality of the complete review process.